A History of Advocacy and Engagement

 Learn more about some of our key accomplishments below, and check out our latest newsletters, or sign up for our online newsletter to stay in touch with our work.

 Lastly none of this would be possible without member support.
 You MAKE ALL THE DIFFERENCE.

 Join our member circle, renew your support, or provide a special gift to help us with this vital work.

 Some of EAC’s key accomplishments:

-- Participated in the community effort to stop the controversial Countywide Plan that would have constructed a six-lane highway from the Golden Gate Bridge to Point Reyes and constructed over 1.3 million homes.
+- Participated in the community effort to stop the controversial Countywide Plan that would have constructed a six-lane highway from the Golden Gate Bridge to Point Reyes and intensely developed the area.